Creating an automatic network

 Enables Network Address Translation to prevent IP address conflicts with connected networks.
 For more information, see Using Network Address Translation (NAT) to avoid IP address conflicts.

-If Apply NAT for connecting networks is selected, the NAT Subnet box is auto-filled with a subnet that does not overlap with any other networks you have access to.
+If Apply NAT for connecting networks is selected, the NAT Subnet box is auto-filled with a subnet that doesn’t overlap with any other networks you have access to.
 The size of the subnet defines the size of the external IP address pool.
 For more complex network configurations, you can also manually enter a NAT subnet.